blitzzkid/cinema-ticket-booking-api/README.md

 ## Running the app

 Please start your database first before running this application.
-Also, please start this backend application first before you start the frontend application.
+Also, please start this backend application first and populate it with data before you start the frontend application.
 After which you can do the following steps:

 1. Unzip the code to a folder on your computer
 2. Go to the project's folder in your command line and run the following 2 commands:

 Install dependencies:

 ```
 npm install
 ```